runtimeverification/proof-checker/proof-language.md

 Meta-patterns allow us to represent axiom- and theorem-schemas through the use of metavariables.
-Each `MetaVar` has a list of constraints that must be met by any instantiation.
+Each `MetaVar` has several sets of constraints that must be met by any instantiation.
 These may also be used by the well-formedness checks for `Proof`s.
 Since we only know constraints of a meta-pattern, constraint checking is best-effort.
 This means we want to reject anything that we can't prove to be satisfy the constraints.